afeeni/afeeni/README.md

 👀 I’m interested in frontend engineering and web3.
 🌱 I’m currently learning Solidity development.
 💞️ I’m looking to collaborate in DAOs!
-📫 How to reach me https://afeeni.github.io/.
+📫 How to reach me: https://afeeni.github.io/.